Avidbank (OTC:AVBH) Price Target Cut to $23.00

-Avidbank (OTC:AVBH – Get Free Report) had its price objective decreased by investment analysts at Piper Sandler from $24.00 to $23.00 in a note issued to investors on Friday, Benzinga reports.
+Avidbank (OTC:AVBH – Get Free Report) had its target price decreased by analysts at Piper Sandler from $24.00 to $23.00 in a research note issued to investors on Friday, Benzinga reports.
 The brokerage presently has an “overweight” rating on the stock.
-Piper Sandler’s price target indicates a potential upside of 19.54% from the company’s previous close.
+Piper Sandler’s price target indicates a potential upside of 19.48% from the company’s current price.

 Avidbank Price Performance